Shelton Eppler

-Shelton Eppler is an American football quarterback for the Fundidores de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
-He played college football at Trinity Valley Community College and Northwestern State, breaking numerous school passing records.
-He began his professional career in Denmark, taking the Aalborg 89ers to the playoff semifinals in 2021, before signing with the Fundidores de Monterrey in Mexico.
+After going undrafted in the 2020 NFL draft, Eppler began his professional career in Denmark, taking the Aalborg 89ers to the National Ligaen playoff semifinals in 2021, before signing with the Fundidores de Monterrey in Mexico.
 In 2022, he earned the MVP award after leading the league in passing yards and touchdowns, and he became the first foreign quarterback to win a Tazón México.